nirvana-7777/pvr.eon/README.md

 ## Notes

-- Tested building it for Linux and Android / x86 and aarch64 (manually switch in depends/botan)
+- Tested building it for Linux and Android / x86 and aarch64
 - Only tested Telemach.ba, but other should work as well or should be easy to fix

 ##### Useful links